 March 25, 2021

 Bone cancer develops when unusual cells grow uncontrollably, which destroys normal bone tissue.
 It can start in the bone or spread there from other body parts.
-Many bone cancers are some of the rarer types of cancer, and they're known as bone neoplasms.
+There are some of the rarer types of cancer, and they're known as bone neoplasms.

-In this blog post, we will share detailed insight on the types of bone cancer, symptoms and treatment options to help you understand this medical condition better.
+In this blog post, we will share detailed insights into the types, symptoms, and treatment options for bone cancer to help you understand this medical condition better.
 Read on to learn more.

 This type of bone cancer accounts for less than 1% of all cancers, according to the American Cancer Society.
 Primary bone cancers are also known as sarcomas.
-This cancer forms in the bone but can spread to other parts of the body.
-It most often develops in the long bones of the arms and legs.
+It forms in the bone but can spread to other parts of the body.
+This disease most often develops in the long bones of the arms and legs.

 There are four types of primary bone cancer: